kaitallaoua/zspotify/README.md

 - [x] Use sqlite3 db instead of json archive
 - [x] Put credentials in db
+- [ ] Verify switch to ignore artist/album/song fetched and artist+album download_completed atributes (but not song download_completed) to check, and download if missing, missed songs
 - [ ] Add spotify liked songs playlist importer for plex
 - [ ] Ensure pip install works
 - [ ] Get all other switches working